 Why does adoption cost so much?
-How do some families adopt at no cost?
-Questions about the costs of adopting are often one of the first questions that hopeful Adopting Parents looking to adopt ask.
-With so many different types of adoption programs and different costs associated with the process, one family’s cost to adopt may be completely different from another’s.
+How do some families adopt a baby at no cost?
+Questions about the costs of adopting are often one of the first questions that hopeful Adopting Parents looking to adopt a child ask.
+With so many different types of adoption programs and different costs associated with the process, one family’s cost to adopt a child may be completely different from another’s.
 Every adoption is unique and the costs will vary, but it is important that you get an understanding of all the services involved and a range of what fees may look like.

 Private US Newborn Adoption Costs

 Private US newborn adoption costs often range from $35,000 to $50,000 and Adopting Parents must be prepared to pay for expenses such as:

 - Marketing/networking expenses to find a Birth Mother, if applicable

 - Birth Mother expenses, as allowed by state law